wistia/wistia-open-docs/_posts/upload-video.md

 To create a new Project, select *New Project* under the
 <span class="action_menu">Actions</span> menu.

-{% post_image hashed_id: 'ddbe1f41c6c03e460ac7f2e2820a88556ca878b6', width: 600, class: 'center'%}
+{% post_image hashed_id: 'ee3f80662bb6152948b9cf954babb732ded4f8b7', class: 'center'%}

 Once you are in your new Project, give it a title by clicking
 <span class="edit_tag">&nbsp;</span> next to the title bar
 (it's called "Untitled Project" by default).

+To see more on Projects, head to the [projects doc page]({{ '/projects' | post_url }}).

 Now we're ready to upload a video.

+## Upload Your Video

 Select *Upload Media* under the
 <span class="action_menu">Project Actions</span> menu.

+{% post_image hashed_id: '9c8a26c0465c898b525716a9e673f042310a93d9', class: 'center'%}

 From the upload dialogue box, choose the file to upload from your computer.

-{{ "To upload multiple media at once, hold down the shift or control buttons while browsing." | note }}
+{{ "To upload multiple media at once, hold down the shift or control buttons while browsing." | tip }}

-Once a file has been chosen, you will see the progress of the file uploading as in the image below.
+Once a file has been chosen, the progress bar displays where you are in the uploading process.

 {% post_image hashed_id: '69498e53ff4f696cc3810229c2bfd88375bcd10d', class: 'center'%}